0

 At this stage, hotels operate as centrally orchestrated autonomous systems, with standardised service logic deployed across single properties or entire portfolios.
 Inventory, access, workflows, and supplier refilling are coordinated centrally, ensuring consistency, scalability, and cost control.

-Entire hotels or hotel networks operate as standardized autonomous systems, orchestrated centrally across floors, buildings, or properties.
+operate as standardized autonomous systems, orchestrated centrally across floors, buildings, or properties.

 Lowest operational cost per room